seamplex/feenox/README4hackers.markdown

 make install
 ```

-> **Heads up!** If we want to be sure everything went smooth, we should
+> **Heads up!** If we wanted to be sure everything went smooth, we would
-> take some time to install Gmsh and run the test suite:
+> need to take some time to install Gmsh and run the test suite:
 >
 > ``` terminal
 > sudo apt-get install gmsh